mad-genius/mg-breakpoint/readme.md

 });
 ```

+Each breakpoint results in two custom events in the format `yourbreakpointenter` and `yourbreakpointleave`.
 Note that the custom events are all lowercase.

+### Body class

+MG Breakpoint will also apply a class to the `body`, representing the current breakpoint in terms of min-width, in the format of `mgb-yourbreakpoint`.
+It will automatically add and remove classes as you resize the window.
+Note that the breakpoint names are automatically converted to lowercase.
+If you don't want MG Breakpoint to apply a body class, you can specify that in the options.
+See "Configuration" below.

 ## Helpers